Wireless speakers are notorious for prioritising convenience over sound quality, but the tide has long since turned.

 But with such a vast variety of wireless speakers available on the market, how do you pick the one that's best for you?
-This handy guide will narrow things down.
+Allow us to help you narrow things down.

-Wireless speakers can be big, boxy units; they can be small and cylindrical.
-Some have rugged exteriors, others opt for an elegant modern design.
+Wireless speakers come in all shapes and sizes: they can be big, boxy units; they can be small and cylindrical.
+Some are built to be rugged and waterproof, others put style and design high on their priorities.
 They can even look like 1920’s airships.

 On the other hand, if you’re looking for a wireless speaker to be your main music system, be prepared to spend some cash.
 And make space in your room.

 Speakers such as the B&W Zeppelin Wireless and Naim Mu-so may cost a pretty penny (upwards of £500), but their sound quality is worth it.
 They’re a viable alternative to a dedicated hi-fi system, coming packed with plenty of streaming and playback features, and make a great style statement in your living room too.

 You’ll want to temper your sonic expectations depending on the size and price.
 Don’t expect huge, room-filling, dynamic and articulate sound from a small, portable speaker like the Jam Heavy Metal or even the Award-winning Dali Katch.
 Do expect it from the more ambitious Naim Mu-so, though.

 Portable or mains-powered speaker?

 Is portable better?
 Well, portable speakers have a rechargeable battery, so you’re not tied to a mains socket.
 You can simply pick up the speaker and take it with you.
 Depending on how big it is, that might mean to another part of the house, into the garden, or all the way to the beach or a summer festival.

 Take note of the speaker’s battery life.
 Four hours is fine if you’ll be listening in your own garden, but you’ll probably want eight hours or more if you’re taking it with you on holiday.
 It defeats the point of a portable speaker if you have to keep plugging it into the mains every few hours to charge it back up.